-The appraisal is subject to review and approval by DOC and the Department of Conservation's designee; typically easement appraisals are reviewed by the California Department of General Services Real Property Services Section.
+The appraisal is subject to review and approval by the Department and the California Department of General Services Real Property Services Section.
 The grant may fund appraisal costs incurred prior to execution of the Grant Agreement only if the project is approved for funding and if reimbursement for appraisal costs is sought in the grant application.
 The program will only fund one appraisal per ACE.